-Carefully inspect the fuel system for leaks, cracked fuel lines, or corroded fittings.
+Carefully inspect the fuel system for leaks or corrosion.
 Have any problems repaired immediately.

-AWARNING Gasoline presents the hazard of fire or explosion that can result in severe personal injury or death.
+[A WARNING] Gasoline presents the hazard of fire or explosion that can result in severe personal injury or death.
 Make sure that there are no fuel leaks.
 Do not smoke or allow any flame, spark, pilot light, arc-producing equipment or other ignition source near the fuel system.
 Keep a type ABC fire extinguisher nearby.